gvwilson/sdxpy/en/src/backup/index.md

 there's a 50% chance of two people sharing a birthday in a group of just 23 people, and a 99.9% chance with 70 people.

-The same math can tell us how many files we need to hash before there's a 50% chance of a collision.
+The same math can tell us how many files we need to hash before there's a 50% chance of a collision with a 256-bit hash.
 According to [Wikipedia][birthday_problem],
 the answer is approximately \\(4{\times}10^{38}\\) files.
 We're willing to take that risk…